 There's a short delay for turning on your system

-It’s normal for your home’s temperature to vary slightly above or below the temperature set on your thermostat for a short while.
+It’s normal for your home’s temperature to vary slightly (typically one or two degrees) above or below the temperature set on your thermostat for a short while.
 This is often due to the built-in delay for turning on your system.
 This delay is commonly called the maintenance band, deadband, differential, or temperature swing.
-The delay is usually just a few minutes, but it’s there to help you and your system:
+The delay is usually just a few minutes, but it’s to prevent unnecessary wear on your system and help save energy:

 - Many heating and cooling systems have a built-in delay to prevent excessive wear.
 Since there are moving parts, turning your system on and off frequently may shorten its lifespan.